-4.2 Evaluation Method
+4.2.
+Evaluation method

 The random predictor method is implemented as a baseline against which the results of this model are compared.
-In the random predictor method, the number of nodes to be added is the same as in the other algorithms, but the link prediction module is skipped and the network is randomly divided into n clusters where n is the number of communities found in the ground truth set from the given dataset.
+In the random predictor method, the number of nodes to be added is the same as in the other algorithms, but the link prediction module is skipped and the network is randomly divided into n clusters, where n is the number of communities found in the ground truth set from the given dataset.
 The link prediction module is skipped because it is not needed for the random predictor method to work; randomly partitioning a set of nodes does not need edge structure information.
 The baseline predictor is compared against community prediction methods in this paper.
+LPmade [28] is used to perform the link prediction algorithms for the experiment.